 For certain purposes of the Code, a Mortgage Loan secured by a manufactured home is treated as secured by an interest in real property if the manufactured home satisfies the conditions set forth in section 25(e)(10) of the Code.
 That section requires a manufactured home to have a minimum of 400 square feet of living space and a minimum width in excess of 102 inches and to be of a kind customarily used at a fixed location.
-Although Revenue Ruling 84-10 does not specifically refer to Mortgage Loans secured by manufactured homes, the conclusions discussed above regarding sections 856(c)(3)(B), 856(c)(5)(B) and 7701(a)(19)(C)(v) of the Code should be applicable to an Owner's investment in a Mortgage Loan that is secured by property described in section 25(e)(10).
+Although Revenue Ruling 84-10 does not specifically refer to Mortgage Loans secured by manufactured homes, the conclusions discussed above regarding sections 856(c)(3)(B), 856(c)(5)(B) and 7701(a)(19)(C)(v) of the Code should be applicable to a beneficial owner's investment in a Mortgage Loans secured by manufactured homes, the conditions 25(e)(10).
 With respect to Mortgage Loans secured by manufactured homes, the conditions of section 25(e)(10) will be satisfied.